ingaar02/Info/README.md

-# The repo is about My information as an employee
+# The repo is about information of Me as an employee
 Information for any job applications
+Portfolio included